hin6150/feature_navigator/README.md

-# Feature Navigator
+# Accessibility Navigation

 ## Overview

-**Feature Navigator** is a Flutter package that enhances your application's navigation by allowing users to search for specific features using a chatbot interface.
+**Accessibility Navigation** is a Flutter package that enhances your application's navigation by allowing users to search for specific features using a chatbot interface.
 It extends the capabilities of the `go_router` package by introducing `FeatureRoute`, which includes additional properties like `name`, `description`, and supports advanced features like dynamic parameters and multiple `extra` data entries for better route management and accessibility.

 ## Features